miku/pyqueued/README.md

     >>> loc
     'http://localhost:5353/q/155'

-Get a message.
-Without any timeout the item is marked as completed when dequeued.
+Get the head of the queue.
+Without any timeout, the item is marked as completed when dequeued.

     >>> msg, loc = client.dequeue("q")
     >>> msg
     'my message'

-Queue is empty now, so a new dequeue will fail:
+THe queue is empty now, so another dequeue will fail:

     >>> msg, loc = client.dequeue("q")
     ...